-2016 No. % 2017 No. % 2019 No. % of increase/ of increase/ of increase/ members decrease members decrease members decrease Have you always fully identified with the gender you were registered as at birth?
+2016 No. of members % increase/ decrease 2017 No. of members % increase/ decrease 2019 No. of members % increase/ decrease Have you always fully identified with the gender you were registered as at birth?
 44 76% 57 29% 66 15%

 Census figures for the South East Coast area's transgender population are not available to us and estimating the likely proportion of the population is difficult.
 However, it is believed that around 1% of the population experience some degree of gender non-conformity.
 66 members is 0.45% of our current membership.
 We will continue to work to make the Trust and membership more accessible to people who are gender non-conforming but are pleased that the numbers continue to rise year on year.